Upper bound of holographic entanglement entropy combinations: Entanglement wedge connectivity in upper bound configurations

 \item \textbf{For $EW(AB...E)$.} If \(EW(AB...E)\) is not totally connected, \ie, if \(S_{AB...E}\neq \sum_i S_{gap_i}\), where the summation is with respect to all the gap regions \(gap_i\) between different intervals of \(E\), \(A\), \(B\), etc., one can simply add new sub-regions \(E_i\) {in any gap region between the original $A,B,E$} as part of \(E\) and enlarge it from zero size.
 At first, as $E_i$ is so small, it will disconnect with every region in $EW(AB...E)$.
 Then as we enlarge $E$, the value of the combination will remain unchanged as $E$ is balanced until it connects with one region on its left (right) side in $EW(AB...E)$.
 If the middle point of $E_i$ is too far left in the gap region, it will connect with the region on the left side first, and vice versa.
 As a result, one can always fine-tune the center of \(E\) so that \(E\) connects with both sides in \(EW(AB...E)\) simultaneously.
 In the entire process, $E_i$ is like the glue that connects two disconnected parts of $EW(AB...E)$, and we can add as many \(E_i\) as needed until all regions are connected in \(EW(AB...E)\).
-During the whole process, the value of the entropy combination will not change due to the balance condition of the entropy combination respective to $E$. \end{itemize}
+During the whole process, the value of the entropy combination will not change due to the balance condition of the entropy combination respective to $E$. \end{itemize} Note that the structures of the proofs for $EW(E)$ and $EW(AB\cdots E)$ are quite similar.
+The similarity is not accidental.
+Let $O=(AB\cdots E)^{c}$ be the complement\footnote{Throughout the paper, we denote the complement of boundary subregion $X$ by $X^c$.}.
+Replacing every holographic entanglement entropy involving $E$ by its purifier involving $O$ produces an entropy combination that is balanced with respect to $O$.
+Furthermore,